flare-foundation/governance-proposals/SIP/SIP_4.md

 In such cases, the respective proposals introducing the protocols onto Flare and Songbird will contain the two different definitions.

 The new incentive structure introduces the concept of passes.
-Each provider will have a number of passes.
-A provider can gain or lose passes, depending on whether they meet the minimum participation requirements for each protocol.
+Each provider will have a number of passes and can gain or lose passes, depending on whether they meet the minimum participation requirements for each protocol.

 * All providers, both new and existing, start with zero passes.
 * When a provider meets the minimum requirements in a reward epoch, they gain a pass.
 Providers can hold a maximum of 3 passes.